space-wizards/docs/src/en/proposals/ilya246-wall-worm.md

 Acid gland - Makes Grab deal considerably more damage.

 Wing - Increases the range of Charge and makes it faster.

+Armor - High health.
+Aborbs damage taken by neighbouring segments.

+Brain - Low health.
+Prevents death by head destruction.
+May sacrifice its health to slightly repair a disabled head.